datachainlab/fabric-tendermint-cross-demo/demo/README.md

 # Demo
-This directory is used for playground to run demo and several temporary directries are generated after demo executed by scripts.
+This directory is used for the playground to run the demo and several temporary directories are generated after the demo is executed by scripts.

 ## Directory structure
-This directory consist of the following files/directories
+This directory consists of the following files/directories
 - chains
-  - fabric ... fabric related files including docker-compose.yaml for network
+  - fabric ... fabric-related files including docker-compose.yaml for network
     - chaincode
       - fabibc ... fabric chaincode application
   - tendermint ... tendermint simapp working as CLI and tendermint application including docker-compose.yaml for network
 - configs ... config files for alpha cli, beta cli, fabric app, relayer
-- scripts ... shell scripts for alpha cli, beta cli, relayer, snenario
+- scripts ... shell scripts for alpha cli, beta cli, relayer, scenario

 ## Setup Network
 ```Makefile